 Massage therapy involves the rubbing and kneading of soft tissues and muscles in the human body.
 This is to promote healing and enhance a person's health and well-being.

 It is thought the term 'massage' originates from the Greek word, 'Massein' meaning 'to knead'.
 It is also linked to the Arabic word, 'mash' which means to 'press softly'.
 Both aptly describe the treatment, which is now used in healthcare, beauty therapy and sports.

-These two terms describe massage perfectly as though there are many variations of massage all of them primarily involve the use of touch and manipulation techniques to move muscles and body tissue to relieve stress, tension, pain and a whole host of other ailments.
+There are more than 250 variations of massage and bodywork therapies used today.
+Despite the differences between each modality, all of them involve touch and manipulation techniques to move muscles and body tissue.
+The aim is to relieve stress, tension, pain and a whole host of other ailments.

 History of massage

 The history of massage is vast, as the therapy has been used for thousands of years.
 Its origins lie in the East.
 Thousands of years ago communities believed the body's energy needs balance in order to maintain good health.
 Techniques such as acupressure were developed based on energy meridian points.
 These are stimulated during treatment to restore energy flow.

 The earliest known reference to massage dates back to 2700 BC.
 A Chinese medical text details its use for therapeutic purposes.
 Since then numerous cultures have built upon those foundations to create their own types of massage.
 This has resulted in a range of styles and approaches.

 The west was introduced to massage therapy during the Greek empire.
 The 'father of medicine' Hippocrates, wrote about the therapy in his memoirs.
 He referred to it as 'rubbing' for the loosening and softening of muscles.
 During the Roman period, Galen - one of the greatest medical physicians of the time - used the therapy to treat diseases and physical injuries.
 This contributed to developments in knowledge of anatomy and physiology.
 Galen is considered the original innovator of sports massage.